yooniv3rsity/class-transformer/README.md

 This fork uses `global` scope for caching metadata information.
 This allows importing this package from multiple locations, but might cause problems if multiple versions are installed at the same time.\_

+### Publishing

+- On PR, builds and tests will be executed
+- when creating a tagged release, CD workflow will publish to NPM

 ## yoolabs class-transformer

 This fork adds custom functionality to class transformer.